Is This Love? (Alison Moyet song): Music video

 A music video was filmed to promote the single.
 It was directed by Nick Morris and produced by Fiona O'Mahoney for MGMM.
 The video was shot at Carlyon Bay near St Austell, Cornwall, at the now-demolished Cornwall Coliseum entertainment venue, and along Crinnis beach.
 In the US, it achieved breakout rotation on MTV.

 Critical reception

-Upon release, Max Bell of Number One said: "Everyone's favourite big sister holds back the histrionics and resists the temptation of a big Jimmy Iovine production special.
+Upon its release, Max Bell of Number One said: "Everyone's favourite big sister holds back the histrionics and resists the temptation of a big Jimmy Iovine production special.
 I've just heard the single is selling like hot cakes.
 A definite Number One of course!"
 Stuart Bailie of Record Mirror wrote: "This is quite reminiscent of Alf's days with Yazoo.
 To pull off something this simple takes confidence and character, and this one will be a grower, whether you like it or not."

-Ro Newton of Smash Hits stated: "Alison Moyet's been biding her time lately in L.A., recording new material but really this is nothing to bring you or her out in a sweat.
+Ro Newton of Smash Hits wrote: "Alison Moyet's been biding her time lately in L.A., recording new material but really this is nothing to bring you or her out in a sweat.
 "Is This Love?" is tunesome alright but hardly enough for her to wrap her tonsils around.
 This woman is worthy of far greater things than this."
+Jane Simon of Sounds wrote, "Alison Moyet continues to write her cynical little essays as though love was something she'd heard about in a Eurythmics song but was not convinced by."